 Atom is powerful enough without all these packages, but these easily-installable Atom packages available for free will expand its functionalities to make it more convenient to use.

-If you enjoyed reading this article about the best Atom packages, you should read these as well:
+If you enjoyed reading this article on best Atom packages, you should check out this one about Sublime Text themes.